Hemorrhoidectomy

 What methods are available for pain management after hemorrhoidectomy?

-Postoperative pain can be alleviated with prescribed analgesics such as NSAIDs or mild opioids.
-Non-pharmacological methods include ice packs on the anal area, maintaining soft stools to reduce straining, and avoiding prolonged sitting.
-Strict adherence to medical advice on pain management and reporting pain levels during follow-up are essential for adjustment.
+Pain after surgery can be alleviated with prescribed analgesics such as NSAIDs or mild opioids.
+Non-pharmacological methods include ice packs on the anal area, maintaining soft stools to reduce strain during defecation, and avoiding prolonged sitting.
+Strict adherence to pain management instructions and reporting pain levels during follow-up are essential for adjustment.

-When can I resume daily activities after surgery?
-What stage restrictions should I observe?
+How soon can I resume daily activities after surgery?
+Are there stage-specific restrictions?

-Light activities like walking can typically begin 1-2 days after surgery, but lifting heavy objects or vigorous exercise should be avoided for at least 2-4 weeks.
+Light activities such as walking can typically start 1-2 days post-surgery, but lifting heavy objects or vigorous exercise should be avoided for at least 2-4 weeks.
 The time to return to full-time work depends on the nature of the job; office work may resume after about 1 week, while manual laborers may need over 4 weeks.
-Initially, stand up every 2 hours for 5 minutes to promote circulation and avoid prolonged bed rest or sitting.
+Initially, standing or walking for 5 minutes every 2 hours is recommended to promote blood flow and prevent complications.

 How should I handle minor bleeding after surgery?
-When is it necessary to seek immediate medical attention?
+When is immediate medical attention necessary?

 What is the long-term success rate of hemorrhoidectomy?
-What are key factors for recurrence?
+What are the key factors for recurrence?

-Traditional open hemorrhoidectomy has a 5-year success rate of approximately 85-90%, while stapled procedures have slightly lower recurrence due to less trauma.
-Key preventive measures include maintaining a daily fiber intake of 15-20 grams, avoiding constipation or diarrhea, controlling weight, and performing regular anal sphincter relaxation exercises.
-Patients with prolonged sitting or heavy lifting should pay special attention to posture and exercise habits.
+According to medical studies, the success rate of traditional open hemorrhoidectomy is approximately 85-90% over five years, with stapled procedures having a slightly lower recurrence due to less trauma.
+Key preventive measures include maintaining a daily intake of 15-20 grams of dietary fiber, avoiding constipation or diarrhea, controlling weight, and regularly practicing anal sphincter relaxation exercises.
+Those who sit for long periods or lift heavy objects should pay special attention to posture and exercise habits.

 What special bowel preparations are required before and after surgery?

 Start bowel cleansing with laxatives 3 days before surgery, and fast for 8 hours on the day of the procedure.
-Postoperative fasting may be necessary for the first 24 hours due to anesthesia effects, gradually transitioning from clear liquids to soft foods.
-Physicians often prescribe laxatives to prevent constipation.
-Patients should monitor stool consistency daily, ensuring bowel movements are within 2 minutes to avoid wound damage.
+The first 24 hours post-surgery may require fasting due to anesthesia effects.
+After resuming eating, gradually transition from liquids to soft foods.
+Physicians often prescribe laxatives to prevent constipation, and patients should monitor stool consistency daily, ensuring bowel movements are within 2 minutes to avoid wound damage.